ZwShen2232/Recommender-System/README.md

 Content of the repository

-1) Jester_Dataset: Jester Recommender System build with Surprise using the KNNBasic and SVD algorithm
+1) RecSys_Jester: Jester Recommender System build with Surprise using the KNNBasic and SVD algorithm
-2) Netflix_Dataset: Netflix Recommender System build with Surprise using the KNNBasic and SVD algorithm
+2) RecSys_Netflix: Netflix Recommender System build with Surprise using the KNNBasic and SVD algorithm